RedX1000/OpenLogger/README.md

 * Rollbacks performed in History will remove the given items quantities, the currently selected clues' value, and its counter.
 * When you click "Delete", verification buttons "Yes" and "No" will appear in it's place.
 Upon clicking yes, the given entry will be deleted from `localStorage` and the display will update to reflect this.
 If the deleted entry is the first in the list, the recently captured rewards display will clear itself.
 Clicking "No" will revert the button back to "Delete".<br>
 * These displayed clues persist between sessions, so clues can be rolled back from `localStorage` at any time.
-* This is great if you accidentally scan a clue twice, trigger a multi-capture, or if OpenLogger incorrectly identifies an item or value (Ways to mitigate multi-capture from value obfuscation jump to [Avoiding menus causing multi-capturing](#avoiding-menus-causing-multi-capturing-a-few-tips-on-where-to-avoid-having-menus-appearing-over-the-value).)
+* This is great if you accidentally scan a clue twice, trigger a multi-capture, or if OpenLogger incorrectly identifies an item or value (Ways to mitigate multi-capture from value obfuscation jump to [Avoiding menus causing multi-capturing](#avoiding-menus-causing-multi-capturing-a-few-tips-on-where-to-avoid-having-menus-appearing-over-the-value).) <br>
 ![History Example](/dist/images/HistorySample.png "History Example") <br><br>

 ## Clear Options Menu